ingenium21/Get-CertificateData/README.md

 [progress]: /images/progress.png

 # To-Do
-fix sslprotocols.ps1, it does not appear to return anything.
+~~fix sslprotocols.ps1, it does not appear to return anything.~~

+Add a GUI